 Talent breaking the egg and separating the yolk from the white.

-Talent removing the chalazae.
+Talent removing the chalazae. (take 1 : ECU, take 2 : CU)

 Talent rolling the yolk over a filter paper.

 Immerse the yolk in a crystallizer containing 10 millimolar Tris-HCl (pronounce ‘tris-H-C-L’) at pH 8 that has been previously cooled to 4 degrees Celsius [1] and remove the PL area over the germinal disc within a 1-centimeter zone using blunt scissors [2].
 Videographer: This step is important!